 - March 2, 2018: Applicant filed the project materials with the Planning Division and the City initiated the review of the application.

-- The Planning Division issues a comment/review letter in response to the first submittal.
+- April 3, 2018: City issues a comment/review letter in response to the project submittal (comment letter no. 1)

-- Submission of an Initial Study to determine what type of environmental document would be prepared.
+- Submission of an Initial Study to determine what type of environmental document is needed to analyze the environmental impacts of the project.

 - Environmental review and public outreach, review, and comment periods.

-- City staff develops a recommendation about the Project.
+- City staff develops a recommendation on the Project and prepares public notices and staff report(s).

 - Decision making process, including public hearings with the Planning Commission and City Council.